Rajinder1212/MvcThermometer/MvcThermometer/README.txt

 I added a new class named Thermometer.cs then updated it with new properties..
 Added a nuget packages and install it.
+Added a nuget packages and install it.
+Then created a database class called MvcThermometerContext.cs.
+And updated it with new names.